Egyptians overcame low expectations to free the giant ship stuck in the canal, boosting national pride

 And for some Egyptians, the Suez crews have inspired them to deal with the inequities they face daily in their country — as well as the low expectations.

-“I learnt a lot from the crisis of the wedged ship at Suez Canal,” wrote Ayman El-Zarka, a doctor in a Facebook post.
+“I learnt a lot from the crisis of the wedged ship at Suez Canal,” Ayman El-Zarka, a doctor, wrote in a Facebook post.
 “I learnt to believe in myself and work with what I have in my hands, even if it is not much.
 I learnt to start now and not tomorrow and wait for no help even if the whole world ridiculed me or belittled me.”

-“I learnt that ‘I can.’”
+“I learnt that ‘I can.’ ”

 Heba Farouk Mahfouz contributed to this report.